Cobots: A beginner’s guide to collaborative robots

 Electronics

 The electronics industry and tech companies have used Collaborative robots for several years.
-These Cobots are used mostly for repetitive tasks requiring precision work.
+These cobots are used mostly for repetitive tasks requiring precision work.

 Some examples include: